 Figure X.5.2.2-1: Basic Process Flow in RCK Profile

-X.5.2 Use Case #2: Public Health Alerting

-Accessing provider oriented information on current public health alerts based on patient symptoms, demographics and location.

-X.5.2.1 Public Health Alerting Use Case Description

-X.5.3 Use Case #3: Clinical Trial Subscription

-Accessing clinical trial information for specific diseases, patient demographics and location.

-X.5.3.1 Clinical Trial Subscription Use Case Description

-X.5.3.2 Subscription Process Flow

-Figure X.5.3.2-1: Subscription Process Flow

 X.6 RCK Security Considerations

 X.6.1 Individually Identifiable Information and User Credentials

-The context information may include age, gender and location information, which is often sufficient to individually identify a single person or small group of persons.
-A clinical knowledge Requester could expose individually identifiable data to other systems nearby it or the recipient of the query, and to anyone with access to communications channels between the two systems.
-This might include exposure to nearby computers, maintainers of the IT infrastructure where the query is originated or received, and any intermediaries.
+The context information may include age, gender and location information, which may be sufficient to individually identify a single person or small group of persons.
+It may also include information about sensitive health related topics, e.g., HIV, Alcohol or Drug Abuse treatment, etc. A Clinical Knowledge Requester could expose individually identifiable data to other systems nearby it or the recipient of the knowledge request, and to anyone with access to communications channels between the two systems.
+This might include exposure to nearby computers, maintainers of the IT infrastructure where the knowledge request is originated or received, and any intermediaries.

 In order to protect the individually identifiable information, IHE requires that actors implementing the RCK profile also implement the ATNA Secure Node or Secure Application actor, and encrypt all communications.
-Use of ATNA will also ensure that any credentials required to access the Clinical Information Source are protected from exposure.
+Use of ATNA will also ensure that any credentials required to access the Clinical Knowledge Directory are protected from exposure.

 IHE mandates the use of ATNA in this profile to ensure that implementers and organizations acquiring these systems can appropriately secure the data.
 However, IHE cannot mandate that these capabilities be enabled for any given implementation.
 Organizations that choose to disable these features should take appropriate precautions to secure their systems.